 Dry-leased to Ansett-ANA as part of the cross-charter agreement - March 07, 1960

-Leased at rate of 160 pounds 18 shillings per day
+This aircraft was leased to Ansett-ANA at the rate of 160 pounds 18 shillings per day

 The aircraft was not registered to Ansett-ANA

-During this lease the aircraft was operated in full Ansett-ANA livery in a 48 seat configuration
+During this lease the aircraft was operated in the standard Ansett-ANA livery in a 48 seat configuration

 Aircraft was destroyed when it broke-up in flight and crashed into Botany Bay, Sydney - November 30, 1961